Harry Potter: Television

-On 25 January 2021, it was reported that a live action television series has been in early development at HBO Max.
+On 25 January 2021, it was reported that a live-action television series has been in early development at HBO Max.
 Though it was noted that the series has "complicated rights issues", due to a seven-year rights deal with Warner Bros.
-Domestic TV Distribution that included U.S. broadcast, cable and streaming rights to the franchise, which ends in April 2025.
+Domestic TV Distribution that included US broadcast, cable and streaming rights to the franchise, which ended in April 2025.
+On 12 April 2023, the series was confirmed to be in development, and will be streamed on the new streaming service Max (formerly known as HBO Max).
+On 23 February 2024, Warner Bros.
+Discovery CEO David Zaslav announced that the series would debut on Max in 2026.
+On 25 June 2024, it was announced the series was moved from Max to HBO.
+The series is planned to adapt one book per season, with seven seasons planned.